-As we move forward, we remain dedicated to our mission of enhancing the quality of life in Parow East Industrial.
-We will continue to adapt and innovate, working collaboratively to address challenges and seize opportunities.
-Together, we will build a stronger, safer, and more vibrant Parow East Industrial.
+As we move forward, we remain committed to our mission of enhancing the quality of life in Parow Industrial.
+We will continue to adapt, innovate, and collaborate to overcome challenges and capitalize on new opportunities.
+Together, we will build a stronger, safer, and more vibrant Parow Industrial for all.